zuazo/postfixadmin-cookbook/README.md

 Description
 ===========

-Installs and configures PostfixAdmin.
+Installs and configures [PostfixAdmin](http://postfixadmin.sourceforge.net/), a web based interface used to manage mailboxes, virtual domains and aliases.

 Also creates the required *MySQL* database and tables.
 No other databases are supported yet.

-The first time it runs, generates automatically some passwords if not specified:
+The first time it runs, automatically generates some passwords if not specified.
+Generated passwords are:

 ## From the PostfixAdmin default recipe